 - a) Reauthorizing the Passenger Rail Investment and Improvement Act of 2008 (PRIIA) Funding and Safety: The Authority supports WMATA's efforts to enhance the safety and security of the system and its riders, through adequate funding and oversight. - i.
 The federal government is a valuable partner in ensuring that WMATA continues to move ahead with important safety and infrastructure capital improvements in its system.
-The Authority calls for the federal government to provide at least \$200 million annually to address urgent capital needs of the region's critical transit backbone. - ii.
+The Authority calls for the federal government to approve the proposed extension of PRIIA funding at \$150 million through 2030. - ii.
 The Authority calls on the Commonwealth, Maryland and the District of Columbia to continue matching PRIIA funds up to a total of \$150 million as proposed in legislation before the U.S. Congress. - iii.
 This authorization, which must continue to be accompanied by annual appropriations, is especially important as WMATA works with the federal government and its state and local jurisdictions to improve safety and state of good repair issues throughout its system.
-(Reaffirms Previous Position)

-- b) Maximize Metrorail's Existing Infrastructure: The Authority supports continued local, regional, state and federal investment in Metro that helps accommodate additional passenger growth in Northern Virginia, which is important for the entire Commonwealth and serves federal facilities in the National Capital Region. - i.
-While focusing on safety and state of good repair, the region must also work

-- to address WMATA capacity needs that serve Northern Virginia residents and businesses and federal facilities.
-The region is projected to continue to grow over the coming decades, placing more pressure on a Metro system that is already nearing capacity. - ii.
+(Reaffirms previous position) - b) Maximize Metrorail's Existing Infrastructure: The Authority supports continued local, regional, state and federal investment in Metro that helps accommodate additional passenger growth in Northern Virginia, which is important for the entire Commonwealth and serves federal facilities in the National Capital Region. - i.
+While focusing on safety and state of good repair, the region must also work to address WMATA capacity needs that serve Northern Virginia residents and businesses and federal facilities.
+The region is projected to continue to grow over the coming decades, placing more pressure on a Metro system that is already nearing capacity.

+ii.
 Improvements to the system's core capacity are needed to attract and accommodate additional riders.
 Capital and operating resources and efficiencies are critical to ensuring that these needs are addressed.
-(Reaffirms Previous Position)
+(Reaffirms previous position)